Minish144/honeywell-bw-solo-python/README.md

 ```

 ## Pairing
-After success connection you will see a message: `You now have a minute to pair your devices using bluetoothctl..` in a console, which means that you should run `bluetoothctl` in a terminal and then do pair your devices like so `pair AA:AA:AA:AA:AA:AA`
+After success connection you will see a message: `You now have a minute to pair your devices using bluetoothctl..` in a console, which means that you should run `bluetoothctl` in a terminal and then pair your devices like so `pair AA:AA:AA:AA:AA:AA`